hannahgeorge-wickedproblems/Challenge-Problem/Project3.md

 # Project 3 ~ Acquiring, Modifying, and Describing the Data: Malta

 # Extracting Land Use and Land Cover Data for Description
-#### The histogram represents the logarithm of the population count for each of the second level subdivisions of Malta
+#### The histogram represents the logarithm of the population density for each of the second level subdivisions of Malta
 ![](loghist.png)

 ### The histogram represents the population density of Malta compared to the slope of the land.
 As expected, the population density is smallest when the slope is steepest.